Sleeveless Acts

 Playwright, Actor, and Theatre Educator

 A native of St. Louis, MO., Alicia D. Johnson serves as a playwright, actor, and theatre educator for Sleeveless Acts.
 Some of her production credits include African American Storytellers a production and Celebration - Eastlake Park.
-Alicia’s talent and theatrical ambitions has afforded her prestigious opportunities such as performing the prolong at the Arizona Regional Theater for August Wilson’s play Two Trains Running and she co-taught a community-based theatre workshop class for students at Princeton Theological Seminary entitled, Defiant Joy: Storytelling and Dramatizations of Joy Embodied in Blackness.
+Alicia’s talent and theatrical ambitions has afforded her prestigious opportunities such as performing the prologue at the Arizona Regional Theater for August Wilson’s play Two Trains Running and she co-taught a community-based theatre workshop class for students at Princeton Theological Seminary entitled, Defiant Joy: Storytelling and Dramatizations of Joy Embodied in Blackness.

 In addition to her work with Sleeveless Acts, as a member of First Institutional Baptist Church, Alicia serves as the Assistant Director of the theatre program, THEE-Theater of Evangelism and Emancipation.
 As such, she has performed for several of the church’s productions, which include African American Storytellers, General Missions Skit, The Urban Christmas Story, and A Look Back at Black Arts which was performed at the Arizona Commemoration of the 400th Anniversary of Africans Brought to North America as Slaves.
 Alicia has a passion for helping people, health, and fitness.